-When examining murder incidents on the island of Grand Bahama alone, a different pattern emerges in comparison with the pattern for the entire country (See Figure 1.1, Chapter 1).
-As illustrated in Figure 2.4, Grand Bahama murders have typically fluctuated over the last decade.
-After a steady increase beginning in 2001, the incidents increased in one year then declined the next; this pattern persisted for six years.
-Since 2007, the incidents have gradually decreased.
-This is markedly different from the trend observed for the entire country, which has been steadily increasing since 2004.
+When examining murder incidents on the island of Grand Bahama alone, a slightly different pattern emerges in comparison with the pattern for the entire country (See Figure 1.1, Chapter 1).
+As illustrated in Figure 2.4, Grand Bahama murders have typically fluctuated during the study period.
+After an increase in 2011, incidents trended downward until 2013.
+Since that year, incidents increased to 23 in 2015.
+This is different from the trend observed for the entire country, which has been steadily increasing over the last decade.